help-icon-link

 • This creates a direct link between physical size and energy output.

-The total power output capability of a solar panel, as measured in wattage, is a crucial consideration alongside physical dimensions.
+The total power output capability of a solar panel, as measured in wattage, is a crucial consideration alongside physical dimensions especially when you are on a Smart Export Guarantee tariff with your energy supplier.

 How Many Solar Panels to Power Your Home?